AZ-GTi mount in equatorial mode

 As soon as I received it, I started with the assembly.
 The first problem I had to solve is that I needed to be able to place the mount in equatorial mode to do astrophotography, so I would need an equatorial wedge for it.

-However, I preordered the equatorial wedge used by the Star Adventurer because I knew I would eventually need it.
+However, I preordered the equatorial wedge for the Star Adventurer because I knew I would eventually need it.

 Next step was to download and install all the software needed to control the mount and update the firmware to the version that allows it to be used in equatorial mode.